l3aconator/accessibility-scouts-camp/pages/06.badge/non-traditional-inputs/badge-single.md

     category: touch
     tag: nonTraditionalInputs
 ---
-Standard issue foot pedals for computer control are coming soon from the camp counselor.
-(Just kidding.)
+Standard issue braille keyboards for computer control are coming soon from the camp counselor.
+(Just kidding, we don't have the budget for that, but we wish we did.)